felipecurvelo/weather-reporting-api/README.md

 ## Clone the repo
 You can clone the repo using `git clone` or `go get`.

-I prefer using the latter since it clones the repo into the go folder structure for you.

 ## Buiding, Testing and Running
 Use makefile commands to get things working: